Jade Bird: Musical style and songwriting

 Rolling Stone described Bird's vocals as "raw and robust" and called her a "young Londoner’s spin on modern Americana".
 Quinn Moreland, writing for Pitchfork, states that her greatest asset is her "gigantic and gravelly voice".
 Bird does not regard herself as a country artist as she finds the term "a little restrictive".
 Rather, she was said to consider her music to be similar to Keane and Coldplay circa 2006.
 Laura Snapes, writing in The Guardian, described her music as 'pop-Americana'.
 Ellen Johnson of Paste complimented Bird's raspy vocals in a review of her debut album and went on to say, "[she] sounds like the adopted child of Joplin and Leslie Feist, or Cat Power and Grace Potter".
 The magazine Clash likened her to a more radio-friendly version of compatriot Laura Marling.
 The News & Observer labelled her as an Americana singer while Consequence described her as "folk rock's new star".

 Bird avoids the use of co-writers.
 She once explained that "[wanting] to write a song all by myself is a statement.
 I want to follow in the footsteps of the songwriters I love, and I want the songs to come from me."
 Her lyrics are based upon a combination of real life experiences and words and concepts that she finds aesthetically pleasing.
 In an interview with Spotify, Bird compared her songwriting process to that of David Bowie and explains the love that she has for the way certain words sound when sung "I love the way a word sounds and looks: ‘Cathedral’ and ‘Lottery,’ They're almost quite consonant heavy words—if you want to get geeky."

 Personal life

 Bird has described herself as a feminist and has said "I've always wanted to be a role model in the feminist movement".
 She is a fan of reading, in particular the works of Patti Smith, which she has used as inspiration for titles of her songs.
-Since 2018, she has been in a relationship with Luke Prosser, who is her touring guitarist.
+From 2018, she was in a relationship with Luke Prosser, who is her touring guitarist.
 Bird and Prosser moved to Austin, Texas in November 2020.
-The following November, Bird announced on her Twitter page that she was engaged with Prosser.
+The following November, Bird announced on her Twitter page that she was engaged to Prosser.
+Bird ended her engagement with Prosser and later moved to Los Angeles.
+In a July 2025 interview with NME, she described her relationship with Posser as "really quite horrific".
+Her third album, Who Wants to Talk About Love?, details the breakdown of her relationship with her father and her parents' divorce, earlier in her childhood.
+As of 2025, she is in a relationship with music producer Andrew Wells.

 Bird was critical of the UK government's handling of the COVID-19 pandemic for musicians, stating "I can never understand why the arts are just the first thing to go and the last thing to be thought of when it comes to politics."